uswds/uswds-site/_components/icon/guidance/accessibility.md

-- **Hide decorative icons from screen readers.** Use the `aria-hidden="true"` and `role="img"` if the icon is redundant and used solely as visual progressive enhancement.
+- **Hide decorative icons from screen readers.** Use the `aria-hidden="true"` and `role="img"` attributes if the icon is redundant and used solely as visual progressive enhancement as in the following code:
 ```html
 <a href="https://twitter.com/uswds">
   <svg class="usa-icon" aria-hidden="true" role="img">